wggRobotic/.github/profile/README.md

 Dalea focuses on taking care of the logistics and organizes the TDP.
 She is also in charge of our social media account.

 - **Fiona Schäff**:
-Fiona’s emphasis is on the logistics as well and she handles the TDP together with Dalea too.
+Fiona’s emphasis is on the logistics as well and she handles the TDP together with Dalea, too.
 If help is needed with the hardware, she lends a hand.
 She overlookes the whole team.

 - **Lino Odenbach**:
 Lino’s job is to work on the hardware with Florian Schäff and constructing the rover.